+Is it legal to weld a truck frame?
 Federal law hasn’t made it illegal to weld the frame or chassis of a vehicle.
 They do state however, that any welding repairs should be in accordance with manufacturer’s recommendations.
-Local law can be a mite trickier, and it’s always recommended to get legal advice from a qualified professional before conducting any irreversible repairs or modifications.
+Local law can be a bit trickier, and it’s always recommended to get legal advice from a qualified professional before conducting any irreversible repairs or modifications.

 What’s a Cut and Shut?